 On Outspokenness

 Unfortunately for Chin and Vasarhelyi, they made a film glorifying an outspoken, charismatic charlatan.
 Now they’re stuck defending her.
-All they can do is attack those who want to tell the truth.
+All they can do is vilify those who want to tell the truth.

 ~ ~ ~

-Update, 4 Sep 2023: After I wrote this, The Hollywood Reporter published an interview in which Chin and Vasarhelyi addressed the skeptics mainly with variations on the ploys I describe above.
-However, they seem to be trying out a new one: She “exaggerated” earlier in her career.
-They imply that she’s done with lying now, just like she said she was back in 1976.
+Update, 4 Sep 2023: After I wrote this, The Hollywood Reporter published an interview where Chin and Vasarhelyi addressed the skeptics mainly with variations on the ploys I describe above.
+However, they field-tested a new one: She “exaggerated” some accomplishments earlier in her career.
+But they imply that she’s done lying now, like she said she was done back in 1976: